isathar/Blender_UE4_VectorFieldEditor/README.md

-Blender - UE4 - FGA Vector Field Editor
+Blender - FGA Vector Field Editor
 =======================================

 Allows creation and manipulation of vector fields using Blender particle simulations and vector math operations, as well as import/export of the FGA file format used in Unreal Engine 4.

-Only works on Blender versions up to 2.79.
-It needs to be updated to work on v2.8.
+Requires Blender 2.8.

+The menu is in an inconvenient place at the moment since this is just a quick update to get it working on Blender 2.8.
+You'll need to resize the toolbar to see all the opions.

 -------------------------------------------------------------------------------------------------------

 **New Documentation is available here**: https://github.com/isathar/Blender_UE4_VectorFieldEditor/wiki (or the wiki link on the side)
-- Currently a little bit out of date, will be updated soon.
+- Very out of date, will be updated as soon as time permits.

-Example .blend file with a few different vector fields available here: http://www.mediafire.com/download/6t00h4g25ikxq5i/VF_Examples.blend

-Archive with some .fga files exported from the above: http://www.mediafire.com/download/4x174fgf8lmec6g/VF_Examples.zip
+Some example .fga files: http://www.mediafire.com/download/4x174fgf8lmec6g/VF_Examples.zip

 -------------------------------------------------------------------------------------------------------

 ## Features